 In 2013, I dug up half the front lawn in order to grow food for the first time.
 I am pleased to say that this childhood bookworm, who cried at the prospect of touching, well… worms, had a hand in growing enough produce by 2015 to last our household through the winter (vermicomposting with worms and all—no tears!).

 My arrival at local foods advocacy is a story of coming full circle.
 In college my political science coursework was heavy on human rights and environmental science and policy.
 My senior paper grew out of a Politics of Obesity course and analyzed the relationships between commodity crop subsidies and SNAP (food stamps).
-Basically, my ideal job upon graduation would have been this one, but the harsh reality of student loan payments led me first into the financial sector.
+Basically, my ideal job upon graduation would have been this one, but the harsh reality of student installment loans bad credit payments led me first into the financial sector.
 It was interesting to learn more about the stock market and banking, but it profoundly affected my worldview to watch from within the industry as the bottom began falling out of the economy in 2007.

 On to law school with questions of how the rules of this game work and how this devastation had slipped through our legal system.
 I completed a tax law degree along with my general law degree and was fascinated by the still-developing rules of international corporate taxation and their implications for the economy as a whole—just as the income inequality discussion was elevating into the mainstream.